Simon-N-Thornton/Roth-Touchline/README.md

 00c0   71 06 49 89 49 53 18 46 02 87                     q.I.IS.F..
 ```

-Caveat: This method of discovery only works when you are directly connected to the local network.
-It does not work via a VPN connection as this filters broadcast traffic out.
+Caveat: This method of discovery by the application only works when you are directly connected to the local network.
+It does not work via a VPN connection as these usually filter broadcast traffic.

 ### Documentation
 - [Touchline PL manual](https://www.roth-benelux.com/fr/files/005%20-%20Roth-Belgium/Touchline_Manual__2013_04_EN.pdf "Touchline PL Controller manual")